Overview

 Sometime ago, Temur Adventures was such a strong deck in standard that some of the deck got banned.
 I was not playing standard at the point, so I had no real experience or desire to play with adventure cards.
 However, Wilds of Eldraine has provided players with a strong commander in Beluna Grandsquall.
 I’ll fill in the primer as I play more, but this deck has been a blast to pilot.

 When I first looked at Beluna, I thought it was a strong card because it reduced the cost of adventure permanents by .
 A 4/4 with trample that is also a cost reducer in the command zone for only three mana felt strong.
 However, Beluna is not the reason to play Beluna as the commander.
 In all reality, the commander of this deck is actually Beluna Grandsquall.
 For , mill seven cards then put all adventure cards milled into your hand.
 This is a draw two to five in the command zone.
-Then, to make it better, you can play Beluna!
+Then it better, you can play Beluna!
 Beluna Grandsquall is so good that this deck is maximized as much as possible to replay this instant as much as possible with as the best outcome possible.
 This is the reason why the deck must have as many adventure spells as possible.
 Here is another thing to keep in mind.
 There aren’t that many adventure spells currently.
 However, this deck gets better as adventure cards are released.

 Early Game (Turn 1 to 3):.